January 2024: Understanding Key Tax Updates

-Taxpayers need to get their GST right at settlement
+Taxpayers need to get their GST right at the settlement

 Once they have registered, ‘GST at settlement’ may apply when they sell new residential premises or potential residential land.

-It is important to remember that not all sales of property are liable to GST, and not all vendors need to register for GST.
+It is important to remember that not all property sales are subject to GST, and not all vendors need to register for GST.

-If GST does apply at settlement to the sale of property, the vendor needs to notify the purchaser before settlement occurs that it applies, state the amount the purchaser needs to withhold, and when to withhold that amount.
+Suppose GST applies at settlement to the sale of property.
+In that case, the vendor must notify the purchaser before settlement occurs that it applies, state the amount the purchaser needs to withhold, and tell the purchaser when to withhold that amount.

-The purchaser then needs to withhold the GST amount from the contract price, and pay that amount to the ATO when settlement occurs.
+The purchaser then must withhold the GST from the contract price and pay it to the ATO at settlement.

-Taxpayers should remember to report their property sales at label G1, and GST on those sales at label 1A, on their Business activity statement (‘BAS’) in the period that settlement occurs.
+When settlement occurs, taxpayers should remember to report their property sales on label G1 and GST on those sales on label 1A on their Business activity statement (‘BAS’).

 Changes to Deductible Gift Recipient (DGR)

-The law underpinning the DGR registers reform measure comes into effect from 1 January 2024.
-This means that from 2 January, the NFP team in Parramatta will assess DGR eligibility for all DGR categories including:
+The law underpinning the DGR registers reform measure is enacted on 1 January 2024.
+This means that from 2 January, the NFP team in Parramatta will assess DGR eligibility for all DGR categories, including:

 The new law contains transitional provisions to ensure organisations already endorsed as DGRs under one of the 4 unique DGR categories remain endorsed if they continue to meet eligibility criteria.

-The transitional provisions also apply to those organisations that have lodged an application with one of the 4 government departments and haven’t been notified of an outcome of their request by 31 December 2023.
-These applications will transfer to the ATO for finalisation in early 2024.
+The transitional provisions also apply to organisations that applied with one of the four government departments and have not been notified of the outcome of their request by 31 December 2023.
+These applications will be transferred to the ATO for finalisation in early 2024.

 Public fund obligations